valinsky/hugo_blog/content/about.md

   - about
 ---

-Hi, my name is Vali and I love the (free, open, uncensored and privacy focused) internet.
+Hi, my name is Vali and I love the [free, open, uncensored, secure and encrypted - no backdoor bs] internet.

 <br>